teng-gao/BreaKmer/README.md

 ====

 #### May 10, 2016
 Due to issues in the latest release of BreaKmer, I am taking a step back and reverting to the original "stable" version (v0.0.3) to redevelop new features in a more robust manner.
 I will aim to document the regular progress and changes as I go and attempt to address the numerous bugs that have come about in the past year.
 Please submit any feature requests, questions, or comments on this page and I will do my best to address it.
 If I don't know about an issue, I can't fix it.
 For those using the development version (old master), you can find that code in the beta_version branch.
+Onwards to version 0.0.4!

 Documentation
 =============